 The different experimental paradigms in the present study all provide useful perspectives.
-For example, the paradigm from Experiment 1—which separates stimuli along concrete musical dimensions—effectively reveals stimulus differences, whereas the paradigm from Experiment 2 reveals stimulus cognitive and affective similarity.
+For example, the paradigm from Experiment 1—which separates stimuli along concrete musical dimensions—effectively reveals stimulus differences, whereas the paradigm from Experiment 2 reveals stimulus affective similarity.
 In addition, the combination of these two paradigms (as in Experiment 3) probes the “why” of the stimulus affective impact.

+Why these methods?